Class 4

 · 10 spellings to learn,

-· A short maths homework task.
+· A short maths or SPaG homework task.

 These will be sent home on a Thursday and will need to be returned to school by the following Thursday.

-In line with school policy, class 4 have a reading challenge encouraging children to read at least three times a week for ten minutes to an adult.
+In line with school policy, Class 4 have a reading challenge encouraging children to read at least three times a week for ten minutes to an adult.
 Reading can include your child's school book or any online books or book at home that they enjoy reading.
 Reading diaries will be checked each week on a Monday morning.

 Project homework task will also be sent home termly for the to complete at your leisure.
 Home learning projects will be celebrated in class using our Dojo rewards system.